 The same restraining method as dogs is used for tamed cats.
 Tame but scared cats could cling with their claws.
 For furious cats, use squeeze cage or capture net.
-Laundry nets and bath towels would also work by wrapping them (Figure 12).
-When capturing an escaped cat, wear leather gloves, hold onto the cat's neck, then immediately grab the back legs and hold down.
-Injuries by cats' teeth and claws could be deep, and even after disinfecting the area, it might be swollen.
+Laundry nets and bath towels would also work by

 Figure 12.
 How to restrain Cats